beemsoft/digipoort-microservice/README.md

 * openssl pkcs12 -info -nodes -in certificate.p12
 * keytool -list -v -storetype pkcs12 -keystore certificate.p12

-### CXF dependency

-The microservice has been tested with CXF version 2.7.1.

 ## Start command

 The microservice can be started with `mvn spring-boot:run`